MeltingDiamond/TBMM/README.md

 Anyone that contributes can get their name in the credits tab inside TBMM.

-TBMM is licensed under the [GNU General Public License v3 (GPL-3.0)](/LICENSE.md), so you can freely modify and distribute it.
-However, any changes you make and distribute should also be shared under the same license.

 Thank you for your contributions!

 ### Release Candidate